Tlalnepantla, Morelos: Natural resources

 Agricultural land and forests are the most important natural resources.

 Soil

 Most soils consist of humus and clay.
 Of the 12,409 ha, 4,753 ha (38%) are used for farming.
 Forest consists of 7,583 ha or 61% of the land, while the rest is used for buildings.

-Economic activities
+Economy

-The main economic activity of this is agriculture, of which 89% is the cultivation of prickly pears or nopales.
+The main economic activity of this municipality is agriculture, of which 89% is the cultivation of prickly pears or nopales.
 Both the fruit and the leaves are sold in Mexico City, Monterrey, Tijuana, and even the United States.
 Corn and tomatoes, which were once staple crops, now take second place to this cactus.
 Fruit trees were introduced by Spanish missionaries, and some fruit, particularly avocados, peaches, and pears are still gown today.
 Livestock are also raised.

 There is controlled logging of the forests and a significant amount of wood is exploited.
 There are some fields for growing Christmas trees.